auriaahmad/Coursera-HTML-CSS-JavaScript/README.md

 # Web Development Journey 🌐

-## Completed HTML, CSS, and JavaScript Course by John Hopkins University on Coursera and Also a Short Course of ES6🚀
+## HTML, CSS, and JavaScript Course for Web Developers John Hopkins University on Coursera
+## Also a Short Course of ES6🚀
 Equipped with a solid foundation in web development basics! 🛠️

 **Key Takeaways:**